tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 >
 - candidate-secondary-paths: A YANG container that holds a list of candidate secondary paths which may be used for the primary path to support path protection.
-The candidate secondary path(s) reference path(s)  from the tunnel secondary paths list.
+The candidate secondary paths reference paths from the tunnel secondary paths list.
 The preference of the secondary paths is specified within the list and dictates the order of visiting the secondary path from the list.
 The attributes of a secondary path can be defined